LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/faas-for-messaging.md

 Currently, only one function per template type can be created.
 If there are multiple types of functionality needed that stem from the same event invocation, these should be coded into the same `lambda`.

-[Missing screenshot]: <> (Let's add a screenshot here.)

 #### Step 2 - Edit the Function

 Adjust the coding from the template according to your needs by modifying the function.
 On the right side you can see an example of the payload (in the sidebar, which you might need to open):

 As mentioned above, the function can return a series of commands back to the invoker.
 In the template code you can see the current available commands.

-Here's an example of a response send back to the invoker using a few of those commands:
+Here's an example of a response sent back to the invoker using a few of those commands:

 ```javascript
 let result = [